-The leaves are changing colors, the days are getting shorter, and the temperatures are falling- summer is coming to an end.
-With cooler weather approaching, it’s critical to prep your HVAC unit for the winter season.
+The leaves are changing colors, the days are getting shorter, and the temperatures are falling.
+With cooler weather approaching, it’s critical to prepare your HVAC unit for the winter season.
 That’s why AC Masters has compiled a checklist to ensure your home is ready to keep you warm and cozy this winter season.

 This one can be especially helpful during seasons with extreme weather.

 If you have an A/C unit, chances are it won’t get much use during the colder winter months.
 That means your outdoor condensing coil can be completely shut off until the warmer weather returns.
-Failure to do so means your system may automatically turn on and run intermittently, which could cause freezing damage once the temperature drops.
+Failure to do so means your system may automatically turn on and run intermittently.
+This could cause freezing damage once the temperature drops.

-To turn off your system, simply locate the circuit near the Outdoor Condensing Coil and turn the switch to “Off”.
+To turn off your system, simply locate the circuit near the outdoor condensing coil and turn the switch to “off.”
 For many units this switch is located in a small metal box mounted on the wall near your outdoor unit.
-If you aren’t sure how to turn off your outdoor unit, just ask your maintenance technician during your next seasonal service.
+If you aren’t sure how to turn off your outdoor unit, ask your maintenance technician during your next seasonal service.